S3gmentati0nFault/Slides/slides.md

 - Quench localization: If the magnet has quenched find an explainable machine learning model capable to identify the coil the has quenched.

 - Quench recognition +: A variation of QRP that has been used to provide the first solutions for QLP.

 ---

+## The data

+- The data consisted of $4$ different datasets describing the magnetic field quality measured after a quench event or after the magnet discharge.

+- Each dataset consisted of $279$ data points divided in $15$ harmonics.

+- The data describes the magnet behavior as a whole.

+- The data was split in two sets: one of $250$ samples for experiments and one of $29$ points for testing.

+---